cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-checkra1n.md

 <script src="{{ '/assets/js/hide.js' | absolute_url }}"></script>

+checkra1n is a [semi-tethered jailbreak](/types-of-jailbreak#semi-tethered-jailbreaks){:target="_blank"}, meaning it requires a PC to re-apply the exploit after a reboot.
+Click the link to learn more.
+{:.notice--info}

 checkra1n is capable of jailbreaking nearly every iOS device on firmwares 12.3 and above.
 It's currently only compatible with macOS and Linux but a Windows release is coming soon.

-Note that the checkra1n jailbreak is not “persistent” (meaning it does not remain installed after a reboot).
-You will need to re-run the exploit after every reboot.
-You will be instructed on how to do this.

-Every time you reboot, you must have a computer with you to re-apply the exploit.
-This is different to the majority of iOS exploits in the recent years where you only had to run an application to re-apply the exploit.

 Once the exploit is installed, you will have the choice of installing a [package manager](faq#package-manager).
 For this we will be using Cydia.
-You may already be familiar with Cydia, as it was the default package manager for jailbreaking for 10 years.
+You may already be familiar with Cydia, as it has been the default package manager for over a decade.

 ## Downloads